Date: 10 December 2013. Reluctant Wives.

 No, a two week trip in an fancy charter yacht will not be a

-totally accurate look at boat life, but it's better than the fantasy you've
+totally accurate look at boat life.
+It is however better than the fantasy

 -